mateoneira/DRL_continuous_control/README.md

 # Continuous Control Using Deep Reinforcement Learning

-Implementation of REINFORCE algorithm to train an agent.
+Implementation of DDGP algorithm to train an agent.

 ### Project Details